ericli3690/esoteric-sigdigs/README.md

 ### 🟦 round_to_sigdigs_and_standard_form_given_source(val:float, sigsource:list) -> str:

-This is a useful routine that I personally find useful.
+This is a common routine that I personally find useful.

-Imagine a calculation that is being performed...
+Imagine a calculation being performed...

 ```
 V = lwh